brooklabteam/www-ekipafanihy/about.md

 For general inquiries about the association please reach out to:

-General email: <team@ekipafanihy.org>
+Our general email: <team@ekipafanihy.org>

-Director: Dr. Christian RANAIVOSON <christian.ranaivoson@ekipafanihy.org>
+Our director: Dr. Christian RANAIVOSON <christian.ranaivoson@ekipafanihy.org>

-Chief Administrator: Avotra RAKOTOARIJAONA <avotra.rakotoarijaona@ekipafanihy.org>
+Our chief administrator: Avotra RAKOTOARIJAONA <avotra.rakotoarijaona@ekipafanihy.org>

 For more details please see the "Join" page.